akrumel/f.lux/examples/todo/README.md

 * main.js - the javascript entry point file.
 It creates the property model, creates the store, and renders the UI.
 * AddTodo.react.js - component for adding a new todo item
-* TodoList.js - specialized IndexedProperty for handling todos
+* TodoListProperty.js - specialized ArrayProperty for handling todos (acts like an Array)
 * TodoItem.react.js - component for display a single todo item
 * TodoProperty.js - specialized ObjectProperty for representing a todo item stored in the collection
 * TodoRootProperty.js - the root property for the store.
 You may find its use of the f.lux property life-cycle interesting.